 Babies cry.
-My 2 month old son is no exception.
-This past week my son has had a fussy period from about 10PM-12AM.
+Mine were no exception.
+When my son was 2 months old he went through a period of time where he would cry and cry every night from about 10PM-12AM.
 Every.
 Single.
 Night.
 It’s quite frustrating to not know why your child is crying.
-He refuses both breast and bottle; swaddling, baths, skin to skin, walking, bouncing… nothing seems to soothe him.
+He refused both breast and bottle; swaddling, baths, skin to skin, walking, bouncing… nothing seems to soothe him.

 At that point we’re often stuck holding him while he cries, which breaks my heart.
-But there’s one thing I always check.
+But there’s one thing I always make sure to check.

 His fingers and toes.